-If a child arrives with critical needs, the team works closely with Children’s main campus to quickly stabilize and transfer the patient to receive the appropriate intensive care unit and level of care at the main hospital.
+If a child arrives with critical needs, the team works closely with Children’s Colorado on Anschutz Medical Campus to quickly stabilize and transfer the patient to receive the appropriate intensive care unit and level of care at the hospital in Aurora.

 Ferretti credits the medical leadership of Drs.
 Allison Brent and Douglas Scudamore, medical directors of the ED and inpatient unit, for Children's Hospital Colorado at Parker Adventist Hospital ’s community integration.
 “In addition, the medical team coverage has helped solidify the team and provide the highest level of expertise in an offsite location,” she added.

 Today, her team’s goal is to augment the services of community pediatricians and family physicians in the surrounding south metro areas.
 “Our support provides care-appropriate facilities to maintain their practices and patients’ needs with short-stay medical conditions and offers an avenue for complex consultations and interventions as necessary,” Ferretti noted.